 - La Félicita – Finding something to do other than musuem hopping on Sunday can be difficult sometimes.
 If you are looking for some stellar food/drinks, head to this grand place with amazing ambiance.

 - La Parisienne by Gare de Lyon – French bakeries are the way to my heart; they don’t hurt my budget either.
-Not only can you grab a freshly baked baguette as well pastries but also most shops have sandwiches and items for breakfast/lunch/dinner.
+Not only can you grab a freshly baked baguette as well pastries but also most shops have sandwiches and items for breakfast, lunch AND dinner.

 - Fermier Gourmet – If you’re looking for some outstanding duck as well as to-go options, Fermier Gourmet has reasonably priced canard and delicious sides.

-- Café Chez Prosper in the Nation arrondissement has some French classics with classic French ambiance.
+- Café Chez Prosper in the Nation arrondissement, you’ll find some typical French dishes that pair perfectly with the classic French ambiance.
 Order their margaret de canard, which comes with a side of excellent ratatouille.
-And don’t pass on dessert, in fact, go with as many friends as possible so that you can try more than just one dessert.
+And don’t pass on dessert; in fact, go with as many friends as possible so that you can try more than just one dessert.
 My friend and I ordered French classics, chocolate mousse and ile flottante (floating island), which is merengue floating on creme anglais.

 - La Cerise sur La Pizza.
 The Belleville neighborhood is well-know for its asian food, but my Parisian friend adores this pizza restaurant, La Cerise sur La Pizza.
 You’ll find a variety of typical French and Italian pizzas with toppings such as duck, spicy sausage, reblochon cheese and goat cheese.

-- Belleville is also well-know for its asian food scene and graffiti art.
+- Belleville is not only well-know for its asian food scene but also graffiti art.

 - Chez Marianne – This Mediterranean food was recommend by a friend.
 It’s a nice change from normal Parisian food.